All Episodes

 They didn't want to help.

-They were they were they were worried all night at McAuliffe headquarters, and it was it was supposed to be, according to pre-election polling, it was supposed to be a huge McCall up sweep, especially with this with this placeholder third-party candidate.
+And it was supposed to be, according to pre-election polling, it was supposed to be a huge McAuliffe sweep, especially with this placeholder third-party candidate.

 And it ought to be a lesson to any of you who are still toying with the idea of third party.

-Um it's just a guaranteed way for Democrats to win when they and it the takeaway is that in the Virginia race, more people voted against McCaula than voted for him.
+And the takeaway is that in the Virginia race, more people voted against McAuliffe than voted for him.

-The politico, I was put too much faith in the political.
+Now, the Politico, I put too much faith in the Politico.

 I mean, they were stunned by the results.

-I've got here's a to Chris Silizza and Aaron Blake of the Washington Post, six takeaways from election night 2013.
+I've got, here's it to Chris Salizza and Aaron Blake of the Washington Post, six takeaways from Election Night 2013.

 The rest of the takeaways just support this initial claim.